 Gino is a Criminal specialist with substantial and wide-ranging experience.
-He is a member of the South Eastern Circuit and Criminal Bar Association.
+He is a member of the South Eastern Circuit and CBA.

 Gino Connor’s broad-based criminal practice spans violent crime, including murder, as well as armed robbery and firearms offences.
 He has lead for the defence in murder trials, serious armed robberies and drug cases.
 He also had a leading brief in the Lincoln Prison Riot Case.